 There is only one place to eat at the French Quarter.
 Sassagoula Floatworks and Food Factory is a food court where you can dine around Mardi Gras Parade props in a warehouse setting.
 It is open from 6:00am - midnight (hours vary).

-You can go over to Riverside and have breakfast and dinner at Boatwright's, the full service restaurant.
+You can also go over to Port Orleans Riverside and have dinner at Boatwright's, the full service restaurant.
 (Port Orleans French Quarter's full service restaurant, Bonfamille's Cafe, closed on August 5, 2000.)